brettp/spoiler-slayer/README.md

 - [X] Remove jQuery req
 - [ ] Add one-click legacy mode
 - [ ] FF mobile?
-- [ ] Categorize / tag sites and spoilers to allow export of single collection settings like Harry Potter
+- [X] Categorize / tag sites and spoilers to allow export of single collection settings like Harry Potter (possible with exports)
 - [ ] Sort sites alphabetically
 - [X] Don't block if parent has been glamoured and revealed.
 - [X] Set global transition-duration time injected as setting, built into injected CSS and then use that value as a timeout to remove revealed and glamoured-active instead of waiting on unreliable animationend / transitionend